materialsproject/fireworks/docs/duplicates_tutorial.rst

 #.
 This completes successfully; the built-in duplicate checker will allow you to add in the same workflow twice.
 Let's see what happens when we try to run this workflow::

-    rlaunch --silencer rapidfire
+    rlaunch -s rapidfire

 #.
-You will get a ``No FireWorks are ready to run and match query! {}`` error!
+Nothing runs!
 Even though we added a new workflow, FireWorks did not actually run it because it was a duplicate of the previous workflow.

 #.
 Instead of actually running the new FireWorks, FireWorks simply copied the launch data from the earlier, duplicated FireWorks.
 Let's confirm that this is the case.
 Our first workflow had FireWorks with``fw_id`` 1 and 2, and our second workflow had FireWorks with ``fw_id`` 3 and 4::